phetsims/paper-land/docs/use/tutorial.md

 ## Organizing your code: Spaces and Projects
 ### What is a Space?
-A space is way of organizing your programs.
+A space is way of organizing your programs and how you'll locate your programs in the Camera interface to run them.
+Some software might refer to this as a "workspace", but we prefer to think of it as a playspace!

+!!! warning

+      At the time of writing, Spaces can only be created from the Camera interface ("Add New Space" button).
+You can select, but not create, Spaces in the Creator interface.

 All of the programs in a space can be for one project or you can create a series of simpler programs that all exist in the same Space.
 This is completely up to you and we use them for both purposes.
 There is no limit to the number of Spaces you can have, so focusing each Space on one idea works well.

+You might create your own personal space "my-space" :wink: and fill it with ideas you have or create a "frogger-game" space and collect all of the paper programs that will work together to create your project.

-#### What is a Project?
+#### What is a Creator Project?

+When working from the Creator interface, you may notice you can create Projects after selecting space.
+This is one level deeper than a Space and allows you to have multiple version or different sets of programs that you can send to the selected Space in the Camera interface via the **Send to Playground** button.

+!!! danger "Don't lose your programs!"

+      If you select **Send to Playground** for your current project, it will OVERWRITE the programs in the Space.
+This introduces some incompatibility between editing programs directly in the JavaScript Editor (editor.html) and in Creator.
+If you only work in Creator and regularly **Save Project**, then you can always select your project and your work will be there.

+     ** If you'd like to use direct JavaScript and Creator, use the Custom Code button on your paper program in Creator.**

 ## What is the Board page?

-The display!
-This page is where your visuals and sounds will be displayed.
+The main display!
+This page is where your visuals and sounds will be displayed and if you're using a projector, the page you'll want to put onto your projector to overlay visuals in your play area!

 There are a few helpful additions to this page to help with your creation and play.

 ### Controls

-You can adjust the sensitivity of your programs to paper movement (in the event of detection jitter)
+You can adjust the sensitivity of your programs to paper movement (in the event of detection jitter) by moving the interval slider to the right of the Board display.

+!!! warning

+      Keep this value as low as you can.
+At high values, your paper will be able to move A LOT without the program recognizing it has moved.
+Values as low as 0.1-0.2 work in many cases.

 ### Console